mrchimp/rust-mdr/README.md

 Readmes are good.
 They should be read.
 What if there was a really quick way to read them.
 A way not much slower than `cat` but with colours and stuff?
 That'd be neat.

-This is a remake of [mdr](https://github.com/mrchimp/mdr) which I slapped together in Node which is fine but slow to launch.
+This is a remake of [mdr](https://github.com/mrchimp/mdr) which I slapped together in Node.
+That was fine but slow to launch.

 ## Usage